 Foot and ankle injuries are among the most common work injury cases, especially for anyone who spends a lot of their workday on their feet.
-At Complete Foot and Ankle, Dr. Jacob Reinkraut, Dr. Michelle Suh; Danny Gomez, DPM, FACFAS; and Edward Costa, DPM diagnose your injury or pain and fill out the necessary reports to accompany your workers’ compensation claim.
-If you live in Ridgewood or Garfield, New Jersey, or the surrounding areas, call the office or use the online booking agent to address your injury today.
+At Complete Foot and Ankle, Dr. Jacob Reinkraut, Dr. Michelle Suh; and Danny Gomez, DPM, FACFAS, diagnose your injury or pain and fill out the necessary reports to accompany your workers’ compensation claim.
+If you live in Ridgewood or Newark, New Jersey, or the surrounding areas, call the office or use the online booking agent to address your injury today.

 Structural issues, such as bunions, calluses, heel spurs, and ingrown nails, aren’t usually covered by workers’ compensation.
 However, you may be able to file a claim for injuries, including:

 - Ankle sprains

 Even if an incident at work seems minor at first, pain can develop with time.
 File a claim as soon as an incident occurs, then visit Complete Foot and Ankle for a thorough examination.

 How does a podiatrist help with workers’ compensation issues?

 The doctors at Complete Foot and Ankle can help clarify any issues necessary for settling your workers’ compensation claim, including:

 - The severity of the break or injury